mentorskool-org/GenAI/Industrial_use_cases/README.md

 ### Technology Stack

 - **Google Palm Model**: Used for generating insights from the database.
 - **SQLDatabaseChain**: Facilitates model access to database context for query execution.
+Explore more about SQLDatabaseChain [here](https://python.langchain.com/docs/integrations/toolkits/sql_database).

 ### Safety Note